mjkhajeh/available-url/README.md

 ### One more thing about Available URL:
 Available URL uses i18n, So you can translate it for your language.

-You can use [GitHub](https://github.com/mjkhajeh/availableurl) plugin page to development it.

 ### Installation

 1. Upload the plugin files to the `/wp-content/plugins/available-url` directory, or install the plugin through the WordPress plugins screen directly.